Have you heard of Mid-Autumn Festival?

-- Happy Mid-Autumn Festival! – zhōng qiū jié kuài lè – 中秋节快乐！
+- Happy Mid-Autumn Festival! – Zhōng qiū jié kuài lè – 中秋节快乐！

-- Happy Moon Festival! – yuè liàng jié kuài lè – 月亮节快乐！
+- Happy Moon Festival! – Yuè liàng jié kuài lè – 月亮节快乐！

-- Happy Mooncake Festival! – yuè bǐng jié kuài lè – 月饼节快乐！
+- Happy Mooncake Festival! – Yuè bǐng jié kuài lè – 月饼节快乐！

-Is Mid-Autumn Festival a public holiday?
+Mid-Autumn Festival is a public holiday

-However, this may include part of your weekend and employees will generally have to work an extra day at some point around the holiday to make up for the time off work.
+However, this may include part of the weekend.
+Employees will generally have to work an extra day around the holiday to make up for the time off work.

-In 2020, the holiday fell around the same time as National Day, so workers ended up getting a whole week off work!
+Sometimes, the holiday falls around the same time as National Day, so you end up getting a whole week off work!

 Is this a good time to travel?

-Also keep in mind that a lot of Chinese workers can only travel during public holidays.
+Also, keep in mind that a lot of Chinese workers can only travel during public holidays.
 This means that tourist attractions and popular public spaces will be packed.

 From my own experience, theme parks will have long lines for rides and entry tickets for some attractions may sell out early in the day.

 Psst!
-One quick travel tip
+A quick travel tip

 If you’re planning a trip to China, don’t forget the internet is censored there.